State of Immunity: How to Travel Like a Boss

 My necessities for staying sane and healthy in the air:

 1. Anti-bacterial wet wipes.
 For real.
-I wipe the armrests, my seatbelt, my tray table.
+Before sitting down, I wipe the armrests, my seatbelt, my tray table.
 Anything that I might touch with my hands.

 2. Dr. Bronner’s Hand Sanitizer.
 I love this for travel because it doesn’t dry my hands out nearly as bad as regular hand sanitizer.
 And natural and organic: always good.
 I like the lavender scent so I can spritz in the air if I have a sniffly neighbor for “aromatherapy!”